 Out Of Hours Services – These will be charged at the out of hours call out rate charged by the chosen Contractor.
 Always check the price before you proceed as in most cases the problem can be dealt with during office hours at a much-reduced cost.

 Out Of Hours Services and Emergency Call Outs are two different things.
 Emergency Call Outs are situations where the safety of the occupants or the building will be compromised if the problem is not resolved immediately.
 Emergencies must be reported immediately using the Emergency Out Of Hours numbers provided.

 (all prices above include VAT where appropriate)

 How much is the Bond and where will it be held?

-The Bond is normally equal to 1 months rent per tenant, depending on the landlord.
-Some landlords with high-quality properties may ask for a slightly higher Bond to protect their investment against damage that may be caused by the tenant.
+The Bond Deposit is normally equal to 1 months rent per tenant, depending on the landlord, although the law does allow up to 5 weeks Bond.
+Some landlords with high-quality properties may ask for more than 1 month Bond to protect their investment against damage that may be caused by the tenant.
 The money will be deposited with the Deposit Protection Service (DPS) which is one of the government approved schemes introduced when the law regarding the holding of tenants bonds was introduced in April 2007.

 What if I DO NOT have a UK based Guarantor?

 If you cannot provide a UK based Guarantor then you may have to provide a larger Bond Deposit in order to give the landlord some security.
 This will still be held by the Deposit Protection Service (DPS) and is fully refundable in the event that the house is returned in good condition, all bills and rent are paid up to date and in full.

 Will I have to pay a Summer Retainer?